 Tesla shares dive after Model 3 delivery falls short of estimates, cuts prices

-Tesla Inc shares sank 8 percent on Wednesday after the electric car maker delivered fewer-than-expected Model 3 sedans in the fourth quarter and cut prices for all its vehicles in the United States in response to the loss of a green tax credit.

-REUTERS: Tesla Inc shares sank 8 percent on Wednesday after the electric car maker delivered fewer-than-expected Model 3 sedans in the fourth quarter and cut prices for all its vehicles in the United States in response to the loss of a green tax credit.
+REUTERS: Tesla shares sank 8 per cent on Wednesday (Jan 2) after the electric car maker delivered fewer-than-expected Model 3 sedans in the fourth quarter and cut prices for all its vehicles in the United States (US) in response to the loss of a green tax credit.

 The company said it delivered 63,150 Model 3s in the quarter, falling short of FactSet estimates of 64,900.